mewtyunjay/jarvis/README.md

 ---

 **WIP** - Execute with caution for operations that modify files, send communications, or access external services.
-Tools for Human-In-The-Loop in generated dynamically, so verify Planner Agent's output.
+HITL is decided by the Planner Agent, so verify the agents created before executing them.